carolineleac/spin-lab-site/content/en/People/_index.md

 featured_image: '/images/Victor_Hugo-Hunchback.jpg'
 ---

-Check out the latest publications from our group.

-Articles are paginated with only three posts here for example.
+Meet the team!

+Names appear alphabetically - need to change.

 You can set the number of entries to show on this page with the "pagination" setting in the config file.